 GeneCards Summary for CDK5R1 Gene

 CDK5R1 (Cyclin-Dependent Kinase 5, Regulatory Subunit 1 (P35)) is a Protein Coding gene.
-Diseases associated with CDK5R1 include tauopathy.
-Among its related pathways are L1CAM interactions and Apoptotic Pathways in Synovial Fibroblasts.
+Diseases associated with CDK5R1 include tauopathy and alzheimer disease.
+Among its related pathways are Developmental Biology and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include calcium ion binding and protein kinase binding.
 An important paralog of this gene is CDK5R2.

 UniProtKB/Swiss-Prot for CDK5R1 Gene

 p35 is a neuron specific activator of CDK5.
 The complex p35/CDK5 is required for neurite outgrowth and cortical lamination.
 Involved in dendritic spine morphogenesis by mediating the EFNA1-EPHA4 signaling.
 Activator of TPKII.
 The complex p35/CDK5 participates in the regulation of the circadian clock by modulating the function of CLOCK protein: phosphorylates CLOCK at Thr-451 and Thr-461 and regulates the transcriptional activity of the CLOCK-ARNTL/BMAL1 heterodimer in association with altered stability and subcellular distribution.